 But between the lines lies a much darker tale: Noah and family must have witnessed inconceivable carnage.
 Everyone they knew died and they drifted aimlessly for over a year, presumably amidst floating corpses and other horrors.
 The world was a wasteland that they had to rebuild with the nightmarish memories of survivors.
 It's no wonder that Noah planted a vineyard and drowned his sorrows (Gen. 9:20-21).

-But the divine promise to refrain from eco-cide is no longer comforting; for we now possess the god-like powers to determine the continued existence of the human race and the entire world, which beforehand were the exclusive province of G!d.
+But the divine promise to refrain from eco-cide is no longer comforting; for we have acquired the god-like powers to influence the continued existence of the human race and the world in which we live, which beforehand were the exclusive province of God.